AionNext/BizCod/Programming Guide/Data.md

 ## Primitive data types

 As mentioned previously, the data properties are typed to represent different forms of data.
-To begin with and create a basic data type foundation, BizCod provides the types the are 'internally' defined.
+To begin with and create a basic data type foundation, BizCod provides data types the are 'internally' defined.
 These internal types are called primitive types.
 The following table provides the basic primitive data types:

 | primitive data type                           | description   |
 |--------------------------------|------------------------------------------------------------------------|